Stony Brook Seawolves baseball: Final America East years (2013–2022)

 Stony Brook followed up its College World Series campaign with a disappointing 25–34 season, finishing fourth in the America East and being eliminated in the first two games of the tournament.
 In 2014, Stony Brook won its third America East regular season title with a 35–18 (18–5) record.
 The Seawolves advanced to the championship round of the conference tournament in the winner's bracket but lost to Binghamton in both games, 4–3 and 8–7, and were eliminated.

-Stony Brook won back-to-back regular season championships in 2015, reaching the finals from the winner's bracket again, and this time beat UMBC 16–11 to reach its fifth NCAA Tournament.
+Stony Brook won back-to-back regular season championships in 2015, reaching the finals from the winner's bracket again, and this time beat UMBC 16–11 to reach its fifth NCAA tournament.
 Playing in the Fort Worth Regional, the Seawolves lost to North Carolina State 3–0, beat Sacred Heart 11–6 and were eliminated with an 8–3 loss to TCU.

 In 2016, Stony Brook finished in third place in the America East, advancing to the tournament championship from the loser's bracket before falling to Binghamton.
 In 2017, Stony Brook finished in third again but lost two quick games in the playoffs.
 Stony Brook finished in fourth place in 2018, again reaching the championship game from the loser's bracket and losing to Hartford.

 The Seawolves won their fifth regular season title and sixth America East Tournament title in 2019, beating Binghamton in the championship.
 In the NCAA tournament, Stony Brook was placed in the Baton Rouge Regional, scheduled to face LSU in a rematch of the 2012 series that sent the Seawolves to Omaha.
 LSU won the rematch 17–3.
 The Seawolves were eliminated from the NCAA tournament with a following 13–5 loss to Arizona State, which rostered future number-one MLB draft pick Spencer Torkelson.

 The 2020 season was canceled on March 12 because of the COVID-19 pandemic.
 Stony Brook played 15 games to a 6–9 record.
 Stony Brook won its sixth regular season title in 2021, setting the America East all-time record for most conference wins in a season (25).
 Hosting the conference tournament at Joe Nathan Field, Stony Brook advanced to the championship but did so from the loser's bracket.
 Up 1–0 against NJIT, the game was halted due to rain and never resumed.
-The America East controversially awarded the title and NCAA Tournament bid to NJIT since the Highlanders were in the winner's bracket.
+The America East controversially awarded the title and NCAA tournament bid to NJIT since the Highlanders were in the winner's bracket.

-Before the 2022 season began, the America East controversially prohibited Stony Brook from participating in the conference tournament because of the school's impending move to the Colonial Athletic Association.
+Before the 2022 season began, the America East controversially prohibited Stony Brook from participating in the conference tournament because of the school's impending move to the Colonial Athletic Association (now the Coastal Athletic Association).

-NCAA Tournament appearances
+NCAA tournament appearances

 Alumni in Major League Baseball

-The following Stony Brook Seawolves baseball alumni have reached Major League Baseball:
+The following Stony Brook players have reached Major League Baseball: